gabors-data-analysis/gabors-data-analysis.github.io/_pages/aipolicy.md

 {% include base_path %}

-* V.0.2.5.
-01. February 2024.
+* V.0.2.6.
+08. February 2024.
-* This is a policy is written for my advanced classes only: Applied Economics with Sports Data, Data Analysis 3 Prediction and ML.Data Analysis 4 Causal Analysis.
+* This is a policy is written for my advanced classes: Applied Economics with Sports Data, Data Analysis 3 Prediction and ML.
+Data Analysis 4 Causal Analysis.
+It also applies to term papers and theses.
 * Gábor Békés (Central European University, BekesG@ceu.edu)
 * Licence: CC BY-NC 4.0 free to share and adapt.

 ## Introduction: Enjoy “AI” with moderation
 1. The abundance of Large Language Models (LLM) driven “AI” means that the process of doing data analysis projects has changed, and these tools are becoming essential help.
-I define “AI” here as LLM and other machine learning methods including ChatGPT, Github Copilot, Bard, Claude, Grammarly, DeepL and any other available tools.
+I define “AI” here as LLM and other machine learning methods including ChatGPT, Github Copilot, Bard/Gemini, Claude, Grammarly, DeepL and any other available tools.
 Prompting means communication with "AI" tools such as asking questions or checking code.
 1. This policy is aimed at more advanced classes and assume that you already have core coding and statistics/econometrics skills.
 In this course, you will be advised to use new tools but at the same time remain able to do most work without them: enjoy “AI” with moderation.

 ## Suggestions and advice
 1. All evidence suggests you shall use the most developed versions.
 Currently this is ChatGPT4.
-Using a lower version such as Bard and ChatGPT 3.5 means more hallucinations and an overall less adequate experience for professional / academic use.
+Google's Gemini Ultra is also promising.
+Using a lower version such as Bard/Germini and ChatGPT 3.5 means more hallucinations and an overall less adequate experience for professional / academic use.
 1. Consider experimenting with AI based services helping with literature search and review.
 Currently one the most widely used one is [Consensus](consensus.app) It's still beta, but has a nice GPT.
 My experience is mixed.
-1. Consider experimenting with Github copilot in vscode, RStudio, etc. It is helpful in speeding up coding, and even writing code based on prompts.
+1. Consider experimenting with [Github copilot](https://github.com/features/copilot) including as add-in in VScode, RStudio, etc. It is helpful in speeding up coding, and even writing code based on prompts.
 Extensive and deep debugging is needed, as code is likely to contain bugs.
 Github copilot has an education offer.

 ## Policies for assignments, papers, presentations
 1. **You are responsible** for all aspects of your work.
 AI is like search, it's helpful but use it as an input.
 You must carefully check and debug any input from AI.
 1. You may use any “AI” assistance for **writing your report or presentation**.
-You may build on output following your prompts, but consider any output material by “AI” as an input to your project This input shall be treated similarly to any other source such as a book or a paper: you must **reference** it by linking the public link generated for the conversation.
+You may build on output following your prompts, but consider any output material by “AI” as an input to your project
+1. Any input from AI shall be treated similarly to any other source such as a book or a paper: you must **reference** it by linking the public link generated for the conversation.
 Not doing so will be considered a serious ethical violation equivalent to plagiarism.
 1. In order to ensure the **best learning outcome**, I suggest using “AI” for the following tasks only
   2. Drafting code snippets, turning code bits into functions,
   2. Improving code, commenting it